 (ii) Direct labor hours charged at fixed hourly rates that reflect wages, general and administrative expenses, and profit.

-(2) Since this formula generates an open-ended contract price, a time-and-materials contract provides no positive profit incentive to the contractor for cost control or labor efficiency.
+(2) Because this formula generates an open-ended contract price, a time-and-materials contract provides no positive profit incentive to the contractor for cost control or labor efficiency.
 Therefore, each contract must set a ceiling price that the contractor exceeds at its own risk.
-Further, the non-Federal entity awarding such a contract must assert a high degree of oversight in order to obtain reasonable assurance that the contractor is using efficient methods and effective cost controls.
+Further, the recipient or subrecipient awarding such a contract must assert a high degree of oversight to obtain reasonable assurance that the contractor is using efficient methods and effective cost controls.

-(k) The non-Federal entity alone must be responsible, in accordance with good administrative practice and sound business judgment, for the settlement of all contractual and administrative issues arising out of procurements.
+(k) Settlement of contractual and administrative issues.
+The recipient or subrecipient is responsible for the settlement of all contractual and administrative issues arising out of its procurement transactions.
 These issues include, but are not limited to, source evaluation, protests, disputes, and claims.
-These standards do not relieve the non-Federal entity of any contractual responsibilities under its contracts.
-The Federal awarding agency will not substitute its judgment for that of the non-Federal entity unless the matter is primarily a Federal concern.
-Violations of law will be referred to the local, state, or Federal authority having proper jurisdiction.
+These standards do not relieve the recipient or subrecipient of any contractual responsibilities under its contracts.
+The Federal agency will not substitute its judgment for that of the recipient or subrecipient unless the matter is primarily a Federal concern.
+The recipient or subrecipient must report violations of law to the Federal, State, or local authority with proper jurisdiction.

+(l) Examples of labor and employment practices.
+(1) The procurement standards in this subpart do not prohibit recipients or subrecipients from:

+(i) Using Project Labor Agreements (PLAs) or similar forms of pre-hire collective bargaining agreements;

+(ii) Requiring construction contractors to use hiring preferences or goals for people residing in high-poverty areas, disadvantaged communities as defined by the Justice40 Initiative (see OMB Memorandum M-21-28), or high-unemployment census tracts within a region no smaller than the county where a federally funded construction project is located.
+The hiring preferences or goals should be consistent with the policies and procedures of the recipient or subrecipient, and must not prohibit interstate hiring;

+(iii) Requiring a contractor to use hiring preferences or goals for individuals with barriers to employment (as defined in section 3 of the Workforce Innovation and Opportunity Act (29 U.S.C.
+3102(24)), including women and people from underserved communities as defined by Executive Order 14091;

+(iv) Using agreements intended to ensure uninterrupted delivery of services; using agreements intended to ensure community benefits; or

+(v) Offering employees of a predecessor contractor rights of first refusal under a new contract.

+(2) Recipients and subrecipients may use the practices listed in paragraph (1) if consistent with the U.S. Constitution, applicable Federal statutes and regulations, the objectives and purposes of the applicable Federal financial assistance program, and other requirements of this part.

 § 200.319 Competition.

-(a) All procurement transactions for the acquisition of property or services required under a Federal award must be conducted in a manner providing full and open competition consistent with the standards of this section and § 200.320.
+(a) All procurement transactions under the Federal award must be conducted in a manner that provides full and open competition and is consistent with the standards of this section and § 200.320.

-(b) In order to ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, or invitations for bids or requests for proposals must be excluded from competing for such procurements.
-Some of the situations considered to be restrictive of competition include but are not limited to:
+(b) To ensure objective contractor performance and eliminate unfair competitive advantage, contractors that develop or draft specifications, requirements, statements of work, or invitations for bids must be excluded from competing on those procurements.

+(c) Examples of situations that may restrict competition include, but are not limited to:

-(1) Placing unreasonable requirements on firms in order for them to qualify to do business;
+(1) Placing unreasonable requirements on firms for them to qualify to do business;

 (2) Requiring unnecessary experience and excessive bonding;